jamesm224/ProSynTaxDB-workflow/README.md

     8. CYCOGANNOTATIONS - CyCOG annotations as a txt file (should be present in info directory) -OPTIONAL - copy CyCOG faa and make logs directory for outputs

+6. Run the script first (a optional renaming script can be run 03_renamed_alignments.slurm to fix naming errors)

+        sbatch main_run.sh
+OR

+        ./main_run.sh

-7. Run the main_run.sh script first then use MEGA (concatanate sequence alignments function) to generate a fasta sequence of all genomes
+7. Then download the output alignments_directory, and use MEGA (concatanate sequence alignments function) to generate a fasta sequence of all genomes
 8. Process this newly generate .fas file into 04_fasttree.slurm to create your phylogeny!
     1. The Fasttree settings are easily changeable too!

+            sbatch 04_fasttree.slurm

 9. Hopefully this a fairly easy and streamline pipeline but reach out to Paul or James for any questions!

 Good luck!